When does disease “start”?

-Conversely, BEING HEALTHY is something we can control to a large extent.
-Instead of feeling bad and helpless upon diagnosis of a chronic illness, we can see it as a chance to undo the the things that led to the illness in the first place.
+Conversely, being healthy is something we can control to a large extent.
+Instead of feeling helpless upon diagnosis of a chronic illness, we can see it as a chance to undo the the things that led to the illness in the first place.
 It doesn’t have to be fate, chance, bad luck, or any other out-of-our-control factor.
-What if it indeed is WITHIN our control?
 What if we can begin to look at illness as a *cause and effect* sequence of events?

 The good news is that research backs this up.
 Our choices alter the expression of our genes.
 It’s better to not dwell on what one could have done differently.
-I could have gone without the years and years of artificial sweetener and bread-and-pasta-heavy diet of my teens and twenties.
-I could have recognized childhood trauma better.
-I could have added live cultures back into my gut after 5+ rounds of antibiotics every year.
-No — be forward-thinking: “What can I start doing today to help me reach my health goal?”
+Think in these terms: “What can I start doing today to help me reach my health goal?”
 “Which choices can I make today that will change the course of my disease?
 How can I turn on disease-fighting genes?”
 Every action and effort counts.